JHollenb/side-pieces/codex/level3/README.md

 * Remove - Remove a user.
 The user provides the name and that row is removed.
 * Edit - Edit a users information.
 * Dump - Dump the contents of the user table to the CLI.
 * Export - Export the contents of the DB to a csv in the current directory.
+The default name for this file is `dbDump.csv`.
 * Clear all - Clear all entries in the DB.

 # Design